Pintar-Community/help.stg.pintar.co.id/contents/docs/skills/en/user-skills-course-access-guide.md

 ## **Contacting Helpline**

 1. go to URL ([https://skills.pintar.co/)](https://skills.pintar.co/)
-2. Click the SMART icon in the bottom right corner to contact customer service if you have problems accessing the course.[](https://skills.pintar.co/)
+2. Click the PINTAR's icon in the bottom right corner to contact customer service if you have problems accessing the course.[](https://skills.pintar.co/)

 ![](/img/course_help.png)